 The following categorization is ideally used for plastics and other rubbish found in the stomachs, with acronyms between parentheses.
-However, please note that for financial efficiency in OSPAR EcoQO monitoring, the required dataset has been restricted to just categories 1.1 (Industrial Plastics) and 1.2 (User Plastics) without further subcatecories (JAMP-CEMP Guidelines in prep).
+However, please note that for financial efficiency in OSPAR EcoQO monitoring, the required dataset has been restricted to just categories 1.1 (Industrial Plastics) and 1.2 (User Plastics) without further subcategories ((OSPAR 2015a,b).